deltachat/deltachat-pages/en/help.md

 Since the Delta Chat Version 2 release series (July 2025) there are no lock or similar markers on end-to-end encrypted messages, anymore.

-### Can i still receive or send mails without end-to-end encryption?
+### Can i still receive or send messages without end-to-end encryption?

 If you use default [chatmail relays](https://chatmail.at/relays), it is impossible to receive or send messages without end-to-end encryption.